Home Car Shopping Best Toyota Sequoia Years to Buy Used

 Should You Buy a Used Toyota Sequoia?

 If you’re shopping for a used full-size SUV, the Sequoia is hard to fault.
-The second generation offers the most variation, not to mention the sheer number produced should make it easy to find one that fits your budget.
+The second generation offers the most variation, not to mention strong availability, which should make it easy to find one that fits your budget.

 Is the Toyota Sequoia SUV Reliable?